Community Arts Practices Addresses Inequities Created by Climate Change

 “I hope the book can be a tool for people of any age to engage with a serious issue facing their community in a way that reminds them of how resilient that community is,” said Visual Studies student Holly Hazell (BA ‘22).
 With a background as a comic book writer and illustrator, Hazell’s role has been to take the lead on the interactive book’s visual design, which will feature a host of talking plant characters inspired by plants that can be found in and around Fairhill.
 The book also includes writing and drawing prompts, coloring pages and scavenger hunts—all with the goal of understanding the issues of urban heat islands, redlining and environmental justice.
 Those who attend the April 2nd Open Studio will get a first glimpse of the book in-progress.

-In addition to the Tyler and Temple communities, the public is welcome to participate in the following HEAT Response events:
+In addition to the Tyler and Temple communities, the public is welcome to participate in the following Heat Response PHL events:

 On April 2, “Open Studio” will allow the public to experience the work of leaders in arts-based climate justice work, including artists and grassroots leaders from Philadelphia neighborhoods; Tyler CAP students, the Trust for Public Land, and lead artist Eve Mosher—an American environmental artist best known for her public art installation HighWaterLine.

-HEAT Response is sponsored by Tyler’s Department of Art Education & Community Arts Practices and Temple University’s Office of Sustainability, with support from Temple’s General Activity Fund.
+Heat Response PHL is an initiative of the Trust for Public Land that has received support from Tyler’s Department of Art Education & Community Arts Practices, Temple University’s Office of Sustainability, and Temple’s General Activity Fund.
 The events are open to the public with priority given to current Temple students, faculty and staff.